WhyIsEvery4thYearAlwaysBad/TF2LeakInfo/documentedlaunchoptions.md

 # Context

-Please note that this documentation is unfinished, and descriptions may not be correct.
-If you feel that these explanations are wrong, please tell me!
+Please note that this documentation is unfinished, and descriptions may not be 100% correct.
+If you feel that these explanations are wrong, please tell me through the issues section!

 Also note that some of the launch options may not neccessarily be in TF2 itself, but rather it's utility programs.
+I'll make a separate section for those after I am finished with all the launch options in TF2 itself.

 # Core Game (hl2.exe)